DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 ls
 ```

-## Copy the basic bootloader files to the microSD card
+## Copying the basic bootloader files to the microSD card
 Now that we have the files from the Raspberry Pi GitHub repository, we can select the ones we need to make our microSD bootable.

 ### First, mount the microSD boot partition